 1. Why Should You Invest in Gold

-Safety, Returns and Liquidity are the three criteria to look for before making any investment.
-There are many good reasons to invest in gold; here are 2 main reasons why you should invest in gold:
+Safety, Liquidity and Returns are the three criteria most conventional investors look for before making any investment.
+While gold meets the first two criteria swimmingly, it doesn’t do badly at the last one either.
+Here are two main reasons why you should invest in gold:

-- Gold has an inverse relationship to equity investments.
-Example, if the equity markets start performing poorly; gold would have performed well.
+b.
+Gold has an inverse relationship to equity investments.
+Example, if the equity markets start performing poorly, gold too would have performed well.
 Considering gold as an investment option in your investment portfolio will be a buffer to the overall volatility of your portfolio.

 2. How to Invest in Gold